-This chapter contains Arkansas's general animal protection and related statutes with an effective date on or before September 1, 2017.
+This chapter contains Arkansas's general animal protection and related statutes with an effective date on or before September 1, 2018.
 It begins with a detailed overview of the provisions contained in these laws, followed by the full text of the statutes themselves.
-The various provisions are organized into categories.
-Within the first thirteen of these categories, the relevant part of each statute is italicized.
-Category 14 provides a non-italicized version of each of the previously referenced statutes, in numerical order.
-The penalties and related provisions for categories 12 and 13 are generally located within each of those respective sections.
+The various provisions are organized into categories with the relevant part of each statute italicized.